-The proposed development is consistent with this policy, providing a creche facility on site as well as a 1.88Ha linear park adjacent to the River Liffey.
+The proposed development is consistent with this policy, providing a creche facility on site as well as a linear park adjacent to the River Liffey which links with an extensive open space network that features throughout the development.

 HCO1.5 To encourage the development of brownfield and infill sites for residential uses.